ZcashFoundation/ed25519-zebra/ed25519jni/README.md

 classes, allowing for things like basic sanity checks of certain values.
 Tests written in Scala have also been included.

+Note that Scala 3 is required to build and test the JNI code.

 ## Compilation / Library Usage
 To build the JNI code, there are several steps.
 The exact path forward depends on the user's preferred deployment method.
 No matter what, the following steps